webpack/webpack.js.org/src/content/plugins/module-concatenation-plugin.md

 > Scope Hoisting is specifically a feature made possible by ECMAScript Module syntax.
 Because of this webpack may fallback to normal bundling based on what kind of modules you are using, and [other conditions](https://medium.com/webpack/webpack-freelancing-log-book-week-5-7-4764be3266f5).

-# Optimization Bailouts
+## Optimization Bailouts

-As the article explains, there Webpack attempts to achieve partial scope hoisting.
-Webpack attempts to merge modules into a single scope but cannot do so in every case.
+As the article explains, there webpack attempts to achieve partial scope hoisting. webpack attempts to merge modules into a single scope but cannot do so in every case.
 If webpack cannot merge a module, the two alternatives are Prevent and Root.
 Prevent means the module must be in its own scope.
 Root means the module begins a new module group.
 The following table explains the conditions:

 | Condition                                     | Outcome |
 |-----------------------------------------------|---------|